George Mountain (bishop): Streets and Building named

 Two adjacent parallel streets in downtown Montreal are said to be named in his honour: Bishop and Mountain.
 However, the origin of the first name is uncertain, and the name chemin de la Montagne for the second street is found in maps dating to 1761 and 1778, before his birth or the arrival of his father in Quebec.

-A McGill and a Bishop's University residence is named after him.
+A Bishop's University residence is named after him.
 A copy of his oil painting was stored in Bishop's College School Archives and presented annually in the past yearbooks.

+A McGill dining hall is also named after Bishop Mountain.